techmania-team/techmania-docs/English/Skins.md

 ![An image showing the meaning of distanceToNote, height and spaceBetweenJudgementAndCombo](https://imgur.com/J3VP1qF.png)

 All 3 numbers are in integer pixels.
 As a reference, the game window's height is always 1080 pixels regardless of resolution.
 All sprites in the combo text will be scaled so that their heights are equal to `height`, while keeping their aspect ratios unchanged.

+### Animation

+Explained in a separate page: [Combo text animation](Combo_text_animation.md)

+The animation is optional.
+If you omit the `"animationCurves"` field altogether, TECHMANIA will play a default, built-in animation on the combo text.

 # Game UI skin